JatinManhotra/Learning-git/README.md

 # Learning-git
 Learning proper git
 <br/>
-Hey this is my first commit
+Hey this is my first commit changed in vs code